How to create an appealing grazing table?

 - Choose marinated mixed olives and pickles

-- Use sweet treats such as chocolate, mini pastries, and tarts to look platters innovative
+- Use sweet treats such as chocolate, mini pastries, and tarts to make your platters look innovative

 How to put your grazing table together

-There are no hard rules when creating your grazing table, but there are some tips to grazing your table.
+There are no hard rules when creating your grazing table, but there are some tips that can help you put together your grazing table.

 1. Your table or grazing surface

-Place your table at appropriate height this will add a three dimensional feel to your table and make it more visually appealing.
-You don’t want it to look flat.
-To make it more creative, boxes, wooden boards, metal baskets, crates and tiered stands to create different heights to display your food.
+Place your table at an appropriate height as it will add a three-dimensional feel to your table and make it more visually appealing.
+You would not want it to look flat.
+To make it more creative use boxes, wooden boards, metal baskets, crates, and tiered stands to create different heights to display your food.